Key Elements of a Merger and Acquisition Integration Plan

 The M&A term sheet has been negotiated, due diligence has been completed and the valuation plus the timing has been agreed upon by both sides.
 The transaction documents are almost through their first iteration by the attorneys.
 In your mind, the hard work has been done and you need to negotiate the finer points of the legal docs.
 The light is at the end of the tunnel, and you are presuming it is not a train.
 Or is it?

-Why Mergers & Acquisitions Fail
+Why Mergers and Acquisitions Fail

 Numerous academic resources, including the Harvard Business Review, estimate that merger and acquisition failure rates range between 70 and 90%.